tarunyaa/neuro42-projects/README.md

 ## Neuro42 Projects 📡

 neuro42, Inc. is a medtech Company advancing futuristic technologies for screening, diagnosis, and targeted treatment of neurological conditions.
-Here's some information about the RF analog circuits I developed during my time there!
+Below is a photo of some of the RF analog circuits I developed during my time there.
+Further below is information of what I did with them.

 ![neuro42 PCBs](Untitled design-3.png)

 ### Step-Up Voltage Converter